 Task Date of Task Weighting %

-Test- equipment, safety and scientific method Term 1 or 2 20
+Fields of Science Term 1 or 2 20

 Open ended Investigation Term 2 20

 On going classwork Term 1 or 2 10

 Total Weighting % 50

 Course description - Semester 2

 These units will continue to address the development of skills in experimentation, observation and recording, literacy, numeracy and use of technology.
 Students will apply their newly developed knowledge and skills to investigate matter and chemicals in our world.
 Students investigate how scientific understanding and technological developments have contributed to finding solutions to problems involving the different properties of compounds.